Understanding a dogs social structure and instinctual drives are key to successfully raise and train a dog

 The dog must respect you as a parent, much like children.

-Our Combined Component method of dog training allow you to clearly show your dog the difference between right and wrong.
+Our Combined Component method of dog training allows you to clearly show your dog the difference between

 Simply put, behavior does not change without consequence.